 How many crosschecks are needed to identify repeat entries?
-How many times have budgets been exceeded, or sometimes downright ignored?
+How many times have budgets been exceeded, or downright ignored?

-The electronic billing software comes with a number of preset rules for you or a coworker to apply against any invoice outside counsel sends for payment.
-The system lets you make your own rules as well.
+These rules are automatically applied against any invoice, outside counsel uploads for payment.
+The system lets you adjust your own rules as well.
 All you’ve got to do is assign a matter to your outside counsel, and let the system handle the invoicing review process.

-This includes budget limitations, duplicate entries, bundled time entries and any other parameters set by the legal department.
-If any line item(s) is unacceptable, the invoice is routed back to the outside counsel for correction.
+This includes budget limitations, duplicate entries, bundled time entries and other parameters set by the legal department.
+If any line item(s) is flagged as unacceptable, the invoice is routed back to outside counsel for correction.

 Once the invoice issues are remedied, the invoice is resubmitted.
 The system is also capable of routing invoices for manual review.
 Upon final approval, the invoice is sent for payment.